SerenaChandler/Emomii/README.md

 ### Dashboard:
 Once the user has logged in they are taken to their dashboard where they can start adding entries to their moodtracker. ![Screenshot](screenshot.png)

-for reference we used this feelings wheel chart to help us interpret feelings and moods into for which we called parentfeelings, childfeelings, and grandchildfeelings.
+for reference we used this feelings wheel chart to help us interpret feelings and moods into classes for which we called parentfeelings, childfeelings, and grandchildfeelings.
 ![feelingswheel](feelingswheel.jpg)
 The way that whis wheel works is based on an understanding that most feelings come from 7 "parent feelings" and from the parent feelings, we have a subclass of feelings for which we called child feelings, and the child feelings had another subclass for which we called grandchild feelings.